 “I want A Telescope That Can Show Color like I See in Your Astrophotos – Hopefully one that isn’t expensive!”

-Sadly, many casuals get disappointed when deep sky objects appear grayscale while observing with our eyes.
+Sadly, many casuals get disappointed when deep sky objects appear grayscale while observing the cosmos using just our eyes through a telescope.
 Very few objects such as bright stars and planets show any distinct color to our eyes.

 The closest things to a telescope that shows color views are of course the “smart telescope/camera hybrids,” which that cost around $3-4,000.
-The “live color views” they advertise are in fact stacked exposures from an internal camera sensor, and your “eyepiece” is still you looking at a backlit screen.
-Good outreach tools?
+The “live color views” they advertise are in fact stacked exposures from an internal camera sensor, and your “eyepiece” is still you looking through an opening onto a backlit screen.
+Are they surely good outreach tools?
 Yes.
-But you can achieve better images with bigger setups for less money – and they don’t offer good views of the planets!
+But you can achieve better images with bigger setups for less money – and IF you want good planetary views, you’re better off with a traditional scope!

 “I Just Want A Decent Telescope For My Young Child That Isn’t Too Expensive”